“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-Allied Health Professionals play a vital role in healthcare.
-This course in independent and supplementary prescribing is designed to support your progress in physiotherapy / podiatry.
-It reflects the specific needs of Allied Health Professionals and employers and aims to educate students in prescribing practices that meet local or national guidelines.
+Allied health professionals play a vital role in healthcare.
+This specialised professional development course in independent and supplementary prescribing is designed to support your progress in clinical practice.
+It reflects the specific needs of allied health professionals and employers and aims to educate students in prescribing practices that meet local or national guidelines.

 Mode of Study: